Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: Matrix factorizations

-\begin{rem} E.~Segal in \cite{Segal} obtains a similar answer for a slightly modified version of Hochschild homology of $\MF_G(R,\w)$ (he used a version of the standard complex, where direct sums are replaced by direct products).
-It is not clear apriori how to identify his version with Hochschild homology defined in the usual way. \end{rem}
+\begin{rem} E.~Segal in \cite{Segal} obtains a similar result for a slightly modified version of Hochschild homology of $\MF_G(R,\w)$ (he used a version of the standard complex, where direct sums are replaced by direct products).
+It is not clear a priori how to identify his version with Hochschild homology defined in the usual way. \end{rem}